Contact: Karen Frederick, Director of Volunteers

 Phone: 901.278.6786 ext.
 3

 Freedom Journey offers youth groups and interested adults an opportunity to explore issues in peacemaking.
+Groups explore the unique and rich history of Memphis in order to inspire present and future generations of peacemakers, advocates, and activists.

 Project/Focus: The city of Memphis serves as the setting to explore civil rights history, the legacy of the American Missionary Association and to see how individuals have used spiritual tools and resources to work towards peace.
-Our journeys offer creative opportunities to express their experiences through the arts (dance and visual arts) with our professional staff!
+Journeys offer creative opportunities to express their experiences through the arts (dance and visual arts) with our professional staff!
 Groups may choose to schedule this into their journey at no extra cost.

 Educational/Advocacy Components: Groups tour museum sites - the National Civil Rights Museum (constructed where Martin Luther King, Jr. was assassinated), slave haven (a stopping point on the underground railroad), the WC Handy Museum on Beale Street and Auction Street (where slaves were auctioned) - to experience this history.
 Groups then meet and learn from the many peace and justice advocates who have offices at the church to share perspectives on justice work in our day.
 These include presentations from people who fight environmental racism in a nearby neighborhood, students who are part of MAGY (Memphis Area Gay Youth), and those who run the congregation's "fair trade" store.
 Hear how a bicycle cooperative is a tool for social change and talk to volunteers with the Mid-South Peace and Justice Center about ways to resist violence and war.